 Catnip – acts on both the nervous system and the digestive system.
 It calms by acting on the brain and also relieves symptoms of peptic ulcer and irritable bowel syndrome which are associated with stress.

 Valerian – is said to be the oldest among the stress relieving herbs; it is mentioned in Ayurvedic literature.
 It has been likened to Diazepam, the sleeping pill.
 Valerian acts as a stress herb by reducing tension and anxiety and is a good pain reliever for tension headaches and migraines.
 Also has antispasmodic properties and can be used to ease tight muscles.

 Chamomile – promotes feelings of relaxation and settles digestion.
 It boosts the immune system, which is often depressed during stress, and chamomile prevents infections. it contains glycine, a nerve relaxant…We all know about the soothing effects of Chamomile tea!

-Passion Flower - has a long history as a folk remedy for anxiety.
-The flower is believed to contain naturally occuring seratonin.
+Passion Flower – has a long history as a folk remedy for anxiety.
+The flower is believed to contain naturally occurring serotonin.
 It is very soothing and used in herbal tea preparations.
 Use this herbal remedy for insomnia.

-Skullcap - makes an effective nerve tonic that reduces anxiety and restlessness.
-It acts on the nervous system and stabilises the mood.
+Skullcap – makes an effective nerve tonic that reduces anxiety and restlessness.
+It acts on the nervous system and stabilizes the mood.
 Make skullcap into a tincture.